 Q: How do I apply my discount code when I order?

 If you have a valid discount code issued by Dakota Matrix you can enter the code in the step of the checkout process where you review your order.
 Simply enter the code in the space provided on the form and your discount should be applied to the order total or shipping costs.

 Q: Do you send minerals specimens on approval?

 We do not ship specimens “on approval” without clear and prior written intent via email or postal service and prior written permission from Dakota Matrix.
 Please read our return policy if you are unsatisfied with your purchase.

 Q: What is a Queued Order?

 Essentially placing an order on Queue is placing the order on Hold, so payment and shipping are postponed until one or more Queued Orders are released by you, the customer.
 You can place multiple orders placed at different times on Queue and then combine them for shipment, saving you on shipping/handling charges.

 The ‘Queue Order’ option is offered to registered users only and we view it as a courtesy to save our customers shipping costs.
 By selecting ‘Queue Order’ customers agree to purchase all of the items in the order for the amounts indicated on the invoice.
 Customers also agree to pay the total shipping in full when one or more ‘Queued Orders’ are released.
 We must receive payment in full before any items are shipped.

-The maximum amount of time a ‘Queue Order’ can be held is 4 weeks.
-When a held ‘Queue Order’ reaches the 4 week limit we will send you an email to remind you to complete the order process.
-Additionally, if several orders are held on Queue totalling $600 or more we may send you an email to collect payment.
+The maximum amount of time a ‘Queue Order’ can be held is 30 days.
+When a held ‘Queue Order’ reaches the 30 day limit we will send you an email to remind you to complete the order process.
+Additionally, if several orders are held on Queue totaling $500 or more we may send you an email to collect payment.